openhab/openhab-addons/bundles/org.openhab.binding.entsoe/README.md

 For detailed instructions on obtaining this token, you can refer to the [ENTSO-E API Guide 2.
 Authentication and Authorisation](https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html#_authentication_and_authorisation).

 Mandatory parameters of the Thing are security token and area.
-Optional parameter is historic days.
+Optional parameters are historic days and resolution

 Thing can be added in graphical user interface of openHAB or manually within a things file.